khakhalin/notes/keywords/triplet_loss.md

 > In the paper, they apparently use some other tricks as well.

+# Ref

-Paper: FaceNet: A Unified Embedding for Face Recognition and Clustering Florian Schroff, Dmitry Kalenichenko, James Philbin
+FaceNet: A Unified Embedding for Face Recognition and Clustering Florian Schroff, Dmitry Kalenichenko, James Philbin